dilipchouhan1/simple-graphql-starter/instructions.md

 # Navigate to GraphQL explorer
 - make sure that Modify header Chrome plugin is configured properly otherwise this route will not work.
 (I know this is bad, I will figure-out this.)
 - go to http://graphql-facebook.herokuapp.com/graphql

+# Note
+Disable the Modify header Chrome plugin when done evaluting this. otherwise website like Facebook, github etc won't work because these are dependent on the `Authorization` which is tampered by the plugin.